andkoc001/Tips_dataset_analysis/README.md

 3. Tools used for the data analysis
    1. Python language, libraries and modules
    2. Jupyter Notebook
-3. The analysis
+4. The analysis
-4. Findings and conclusion
+5. Findings and conclusion
 References
 ___

 ## 1. Introduction

-This is an excercise of a dataset analysis, based on Seaborn tutorial: <https://seaborn.pydata.org/tutorial.html>

-This is exercise is done under the Fundamentals of Data Analysis module, Galway-Mayo Institute of Technology, 2019.
+This is my assignment project to Fundametals of Data Analysis module, Galway-Mayo Institute of Technology, 2019.
+Lecturer: dr Ian McLoughlin.

-This GitHub repository documents my research, project progress (including comments for my future reference) and findings.
+This GitHub repository documents my research, project progress (including comments for my future reference) and findings of the `Tips` data set analysis.

-The dataset, obtained from <http://vincentarelbundock.github.io/Rdatasets/datasets.html> (but also comes with the Seaborn package), represents tips given in a restaurant.

 This project is intended to furhter familiarisation with data analytics.
 The data set was chosen for its relative simplicity.

 The intention of the project is to get practical understanding of handling data in Python environment.
 It is also intended to get familiar with the analytical tools.
 The tools include Python language and additional packages (Pandas, Numpy, Seaborn, etc.) as well as Jupyter Notbook.

+The primary objectives are as follows:
+- Data description,
+- Regression,
+- Analyse.

 As an outcome of the excercie, it is hoped to become acquentant with data analytics concepts, including data types and structures handling, data splicing, plots generation and interpretation.

-Lecturer: dr Ian McLoughlin
+It is also hoped to get good marks for the module!

 ## 2. The data set

 ### 2.1 Origin

-The data set is named after Ronald Fisher, a biologist.
-He made a significant contribution to development of statistics.
+The dataset and is a representation of tips given in a restaurant.

+The dataset is integrated with the [Seaborn]<https://seaborn.pydata.org/> package, an external Python package for data visualisation.

+The dataset can be also obtained from <http://vincentarelbundock.github.io/Rdatasets/datasets.html>.

 ### 2.2 Insight into raw data